kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

   numNodes: 2
 ```

+More information about how to configure lifecycle policies for TrainJobs can be found in our [TrainJob Lifecycle Guide](https://www.kubeflow.org/docs/components/trainer/user-guides/trainjob-lifecycle/)

 ## RuntimePatches API to override TrainJob defaults

 In many distributed learning environments, multiple controllers can interact with the same TrainJob manifest, making ownership boundaries really important to preserve.
 The new RuntimePatches API replaces PodTemplateOverrides with a manager-keyed structure that makes it explicit on who applied what and when.

 Each patch is scoped to a named manager and can target specific jobs or pods within the runtime, with both job-level and pod-level overrides supported.
 This means Kueue can inject node selectors and tolerations into the trainer pod without conflicting with another controller managing job-level metadata, and the full history of what was applied is preserved directly in the spec.

 In the new TrainJob manifest, every manager owns its own entry, pod and job overrides are separate fields under that manager.
-Note that your manager field will be **immutable** after creation.
+Note that your manager field will be **immutable** after creation:

 ```
 apiVersion: trainer.kubeflow.org/v2alpha1